jniranjanreddy/docker_v1.12-swarm/README.md

 ![a](./readme-images/a.png)

-Visit **http://192.168.0.52:5000** in browser to see the running docker-visualizer.
+Visit **http://IP_ADDRESS_OF_MASTER:5000** in browser to see the running docker-visualizer.

 ## Creating Swarm Master

-On master1 node run the following command
+On master node run the following command

 ```
-docker swarm init --advertise-addr 192.168.0.52
+docker swarm init --advertise-addr 192.168.99.xx
 ```

 ![1](./readme-images/1.png)